aaronstevenwhite/arcweight/docs/core-concepts/algorithms.md

 }
 ```

-## Composition: The Central Operation
+## Composition

-Composition represents the most fundamental and computationally significant operation in WFST theory.
-It enables the creation of complex transformations by combining simpler components, providing the mathematical foundation for modular system design.
+Composition is a fundamental operation in WFST theory that creates complex transformations by combining simpler components.

 **Mathematical Foundation**: For WFSTs \\(T_1: \Sigma^* \to \Gamma^* \\) and \\(T_2: \Gamma^* \to \Delta^* \\) over semiring \\(\mathcal{K}\\), their composition \\(T_1 \circ T_2: \Sigma^* \to \Delta^* \\) is defined by: